GlacierProtocol/glacierprotocol.github.io/_docs/protocol-vulnerabilities/attack-surface.md

 * The protocol document begins with document self-verification on one Setup Computer.
 However, it does not guide the user through self-verification on the second Setup Computer.
-Nor does it have the user re-verify the document when they first boot into Ubuntu on the Setup Computers to create the Quarantined Boot USBs.
-If the portion of the protocol document related to creating the Quarantined Boot USBs had been compromised between the initial self-validation and the later re-validation, when creating the Quarantined App USBs, the user would probably not notice, even without a forged signature.
+Nor does it have the user re-verify the document when they first boot into Ubuntu on the Setup Computers to create the Quarantined Boot USB drives.
+If the portion of the protocol document related to creating the Quarantined Boot USB drives had been compromised between the initial self-validation and the later re-validation, when creating the Quarantined App USB drives, the user would probably not notice, even without a forged signature.
 * The protocol hardcopy could be compromised.
 For example, malware could alter the hardcopy as it is printed)